2024-learn/dns-deep-dive/README.md

     - Format:
       - `<domain name> <class> TXT <TTL> <textual data>`
     - Although the official format for storing data in a TXT record theoretically involves using attribute value pairs (such as `"attribute=value"`) delimited by an equals sign and enclosed by quotation marks, domain admins can use their own formats when configuring TXT records; which is a testament to the flexibility of the TXT record
-      - The data can be placed inside its value could be any text the the admin wants to associate with their domain.
+      - The data can be placed inside its value could be any text that the admin wants to associate with their domain.
-    - TXT records were originally created to associate a domain with textual information(human-readable notes), but they are currently used got domain ownership and email security purposes.
+    - TXT records were originally created to associate a domain with textual information(human-readable notes), but they are currently used for domain ownership and email security purposes.
       - The value of a TXT record can have human-readable notes as well as machine-readable data
     - The same domain can be associated to multiple TXT records
     - Querying TXT records: